 Poor Maine.
 It kind of sticks out like a sore thumb..on the map.
 Hardy har har.
 But, it’s also the only state the only borders one other state, only one-syllable named state, and the only state where the state flower isn’t a flower.
 Bit of an oddball, Maine.
 Nothing odd about candy canes though.
 How very standard and traditional of you, Maine.
 You’re not fooling anyone.

 Highest median income in America.
-But Richy Rich Marylanders love good ol’ Reese’s Pieces during the holidays.
-I love Reese’s Pieces too, but I would have guessed gold flake chocolate truffles or something.
-Candy canes come in second, Pez third.
+Richy Rich Marylanders love good ol’ Reese’s during the holidays.
+Reese’s Cups are number one, Pieces number two.
+I love Reese’s too, but I would have guessed gold flake chocolate truffles or something.
+They’re just like us!
+Candy canes came in third.

 It’s windy in Massachusetts, y’all.
 How windy?
 Sixteen of the top 25 windiest cities are in MA.
 Damn Daniel, no wonder the snow piles up so high there.
-Skittles take number one in the Bay State.
+Maybe all those candy canes are used to ski to work from November through April.
+Candy canes are number one here, followed by Hershey’s Kisses and Reese’s Cup Minis.

 Hey what’s that?
 Home of the original Stetson cowboy hats, Mississippi has a name that has inspired many children’s songs made to encourage spelling.
 Fill your Christmas cowboy hats with Snickers this year.